 Part of the CRJ's collection comes from the Centre for Research and Documentation on Contemporary Japan created by Christian Sautter and Philippe Pons in 1973.
-Originally, the Center specialised in economic activity in Japan.
+Originally, the Center specialized in economic activity in Japan.
 The Center houses 13,000 monographs mainly in Japanese (65%), otherwise, mainly in English (30%), or French (5%).
 It holds journal articles and theses and carries 107 journals, 49 of which are still in circulation.
 The majority of the journals are in Japanese (70%).
-The collection specialises in Social Sciences in Modern, Pre-Modern (from the begining of the Meiji era,) and Contemporary Japan, however, it also includes works from earlier periods dating back to the Edo era.
-In order of number of works per topic, the ibrary houses writing on: History, Economics, Sociology, Political Science, Urban Planning, Geography, Philosophy, Religion, Anthropology, Ethnology, Law, Art and Literature.
+The collection specializes in Social Sciences in Modern, Pre-Modern (from the beginning of the Meiji era) and Contemporary Japan, however, it also includes works from earlier periods dating back to the Edo era.
+In order of number of works per topic, the library houses writing on: History, Economics, Sociology, Political Science, Urban Planning, Geography, Philosophy, Religion, Anthropology, Ethnology, Law, Art and Literature.

 Contact: Yasuko D'Hulst

 Opening hours: Monday, Tuesday, Thursday 10am-12 and 2pm-5pm.

 Access: The Library is only open to researchers, professors, PhD and Masters students in Japanese Studies.
 In the Reading Room, you will find a selection of periodicals that are currently in circulation, primarily on History, and reference works.
 The majority of the collection is not open-access.
 It is therefore necessary to make an appointment by email stating the documents which you would like to consult.